Ancient Bohemian Legends: Křesomysl and Horymír

 With Přemysl as the first of the seven mythical dukes.

 Nezamysl the second (Nezamysl meaning "unpremeditated") was a son of Přemysl.
 His son was Mnata, the third, ("one who doesn't forget").

 Mnata's son was Vojen, the fourth, (literally "soldierlike").

 Vojen's son was Vnislav, the fifth, (literally "intrinsical").
 Vnislav's son was the sixth, Křesomysl - most wealthy and powerful of the seven, having discovered silver mines in the borderland.

 Křesomysl's son was Neklan, the seventh and last.
 Neklan was of a weaker nature.

-According to a legend, Horymír was a leader of Neumětely who was sentenced to death by Duke Křesomysl for the destruction equipment for gold and silver mining in the Bohemia.
-He was saved from his death by his loyal horse Šemík, by a heroic jump from a rock on Vyšehrad, where the Duke's residence was located.
+According to a legend, Horymír was a leader of Neumětely who was sentenced to death by Duke Křesomysl for the destruction of equipment for gold and silver mining in Bohemia.
+He was saved from death by his loyal horse Šemík, by a heroic jump from a rock on Vyšehrad, where the Duke's residence was located.
 However, the horse Šemík did not survive the jump and is buried in Neumětely, where its alleged tomb still stands.

-Lucko War
+Lučan War

-The Lucko (/Lutsko/) War was a legendary war, that took place between the Czechs and Lučans (/Luchans/) in the 9th century.
-The Lučans were one of the mythical Czech tribes, who had been living in the area called Lucko, with the center in Žatec.
+The Lučan War was a legendary war, that took place between the Czechs and Lučans in the 9th century.
+The Lučans were one of the mythical Czech tribes, who had been living in the area called Lucko, with the centre in Žatec.
 The cause of the war was the greed of the Lučans.
 Czechs led into the war Duke Neklan and Lučans led Squire (sometimes Duke) Vlastislav.
-For the decisive battle sent a cowardly Duke Neklan for himself the hero Tyr, dressed in Neklan's princely cloak, balaclava, and seated on Neklan's horse.
+For the decisive battle a cowardly Duke Neklan sent for himself the hero Tyr, dressed in Neklan's princely cloak and balaclava, and seated on Neklan's horse.
 The decisive battle took place near Tursko.
 Lučans led many dogs, wolves, sheepdogs and wolfhounds, others carried birds of prey, falcons, gyrfalcons and buzzards on their shoulders.

-The two armies clashed on May 9, 869, the fight lasted all day.
+The two armies clashed on 9 May 869, and the fight lasted all day.
 Bird wings darkened the sky.
-In the battle Tyr killed Vlastislav, before his death, Vlastislav's soul flew out of his mouth and flew in the surrounding tree branches.
+In the battle Tyr killed Vlastislav.
+Before his death, Vlastislav's soul flew out of his mouth and flew into the surrounding tree branches.
 Tyr then lost his horse and was killed himself.
-Encouraged by Tyr's victory, Czechs won the battle.
-They built a monument to Tyr on top of artificial mound Krliš and buried him there.
+Encouraged by Tyr's victory, the Czechs won the battle.
+They built a monument to Tyr on top of the artificial mound Krliš and buried him there.
 About twenty thousand men clashed in the battle, which was a tenth of the population of the then Bohemia.